bro-n-bro/spacebox/docs/setup.md

 `RPC_URL` & `GRPC_URL`

+`GRPC_TIMEOUT`

+Timeout for the GRPC requests.
+Default value: 15s.

+`RPC_TIMEOUT`

+Timeout for the RPC requests.
+Default value: 15s.

 Node RPC and GRPC endpoints.
 By default served on port 26657 and 9090.

 >[TIP!]
 For better performance, we advise running the indexer as "close" to the chain node as possible, ideally on the same machine.